KittyGiraudel/site/_posts/2020-11-20-user-preferences-in-react.md

 I have recently been playing with a concept of React hooks and React components to handle user preferences such as light/dark mode, reduced motion, reduced data usage, reduced transparency, or basically anything else.

+{% info %}
-<p class="Info">You might be interested in reading <a href="/2018/03/19/implementing-a-reduced-motion-mode/">Implementing a reduced motion mode</a> where I go in details on how to use the OS preference alongside CSS custom properties to manage motion preferences.</p>
+You might be interested in reading [Implementing a reduced motion mode](/2018/03/19/implementing-a-reduced-motion-mode/) where I go in details on how to use the OS preference alongside CSS custom properties to manage motion preferences.
+{% endinfo %}

 The idea is to provide an easy way to access this information, and react (no pun intended) to it would it change thanks to media queries.
 It could be either a React hook to abstract that away, or a React component for a very declarative approach like below.